erastoff/MoneyBot/README.md

-# FastAPI & Aiogram Telegram bot start template
+# Development of multi-currency tool for calculating single user balance using FastAPI & Aiogram

-This is a basic template for creating a Telegram bot using the [FastAPI](https://github.com/tiangolo/fastapi) framework and the [Aiogram](https://github.com/aiogram/aiogram) library in Python.
-It's a starting point for building your own Telegram bot with minimal setup.
+This is a Telegram bot `MoneyBot` which is created using the [FastAPI](https://github.com/tiangolo/fastapi) framework and the [Aiogram](https://github.com/aiogram/aiogram) library in Python.

 ## Prerequisites